 The Americans with Disabilities Act of 1990 (ADA) mandates equal opportunity in employment, transportation, telecommunications, and places of public accommodations for individuals with disabilities.
 As a local transit provider, the ADA had a significant impact on the kind of services ACRTA offers.
 As such, the ACRTA offers complementary paratransit service, know locally as UPLIFT; fixed route buses provide special accommodations for the disabled; the Transfer Station is ADA accessible; and more.
 You can find more information at the links below . . .

 - Community Connections

-LACRTA is appreciative of our community partners!
+ACRTA is appreciative of our community partners!
 The daily collaboration and coordination with our partners is beneficial to the entire community.
-Every day, someone's quality of life is improved through the transportation services/options provided through LACRTA.
-Our sincerest gratitude is offered to the selfless actions of selfless individuals who help make the services provided at LACRTA possible.
+Every day, someone's quality of life is improved through the transportation services/options provided through ACRTA.
+Our sincerest gratitude is offered to the selfless actions of selfless individuals who help make the services provided at ACRTA possible.

 Thank you!
 Click on the links below to visit the websites of our community partners.